jd28/rollnw/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/jd28/libnw)

-## Goals

-* Aim at implementation equals understanding.
-Reading the source should leave no questions regarding the underlying file formats (most of them are dead simple).
-* Focus on live objects, not serialized formats
-* Provide a place to learn and re-learn about NWN and modern C++ projects.
-* Maybe make neat stuff.
-* Follow the principles of [utf8 everywhere](https://utf8everywhere.org/).
-This is aspirational and a huge can of worms.
-The game itself has probably been forced in this direction.
-Currently, here, color codes are sanitized to \<cXXXXXX\>, where XX is hexidecimal.
-It's unfortunate that EE didn't do something like that, in any case, it vastly simplifies converting to and from utf8.
-* Hew as close to [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) as possible.
-* Avoid as much global state unless there is no other way, e.g. logging.

-## Non-goals

-* Converting NWN(:EE) file formats to textual representations.
-* Modifying serialized formats (e,g.
-GFF) in situ.
-* Competing with, or commenting on, any other community members tools, libraries and the authors of the same.

 ## History

 A lot of what's here was written in the 2011-2015 range as part of personal minimalist toolset, modernized and with new EE stuff added.
-In some sense, it's a work of historical fiction -- it's what I'd have suggested at the start of NWN:EE (and did): get the game and the community on the same set of libraries.

-Since it's not intended for wide-spread use, it exists to ask questions, explorer random ideas.
-Similar to an older project that asked ["what if Bioware had stuck with Lua?"](https://solstice.readthedocs.io/en/latest/).
+In some sense, it's a work of historical fiction -- it's what I'd have suggested at the start of NWN:EE: get the game and the community on the same set of libraries.
+Similarly to an older project that asked ["what if Bioware had stuck with Lua?"](https://solstice.readthedocs.io/en/latest/).
 The awnser to that was pretty positive: a decade ahead, at least, of nwscript.

-It's closet analogue in NWN history will be the libraries underlying Torlack's NWN Explorer.

-## General Warnings, California Prop.
-65 Notices
+## General Warning

 This library is a work-in-progress.

 There is no documentation besides the source itself, unless something is found that isn't a javadoc-esque thing, that's likely how it will remain.

 If you've somehow found your way here by accident, you should head to [neverwinter.nim](https://github.com/niv/neverwinter.nim), those are the official tools of NWN:EE and can handle basic workflows out of the box.

-## TODOs

-* Merge in more file formats
-* Github Codespaces integration
-* Decide on exceptions vs object poisoning
-* To work on windows, will probably need nowide.
-* Other stuff

 ## Credits